Muria people: Sexuality and marriage

 The Muria embrace sexuality from a young age.
 Youths are sent to mixed-sex dormitories called ghotul, where they live in close quarters and are expected to engage in sexual activities, up to and including intercourse; this expectation does not extend to group sex, which is discouraged.
 In some ghotul, adolescents are put in monogamous relationships; in others they are discouraged from becoming emotionally attached to their partners, and those who sleep together for more than three nights are punished.
 Although having privacy for intercourse is considered important, it is not deemed a necessity.

 Prior to engagement, Muria men may freely engage in sexual intercourse with their mother's brother's daughter or father's sister's daughter, while women may do the same with their father's sister's son or mother's brother's son.
 However, this is not allowed after betrothal.
 Women may freely grab each other's breasts or exchange sexually themed jokes, a custom which becomes more common as they get older.

 The Muria generally marry late and do not pay dowries.
 They are not allowed to marry from within their own clan, although a Muria man may marry his cousin.
 Cousin marriage is common, with Muria men often marrying their mother's brother's daughter or father's sister's daughter.

 Diet

 The Muria are generally self-sufficient in producing and consuming Forest produce depends like fruits tendu, chhar, jam, bhelanwa, ber mango, dal, chickpeas, and lentils.
 Vegetables, including radishes, eggplant, chili, and tomatoes are eaten during important ceremonies; rice is also eaten at these times.
 Luxury foods for the Muria tend to be traditional.
 The Muria people drink a local form of liquor Mahuva, Selfi, which plays a key role in social and ritual gatherings.

 Religion

-The Muria traditionally practice their folk religion, nature of worshipping and Budhadev (Dev) God the deities of their respective village and clan, similar to Sarnaism.
+The Muria traditionally practice their folk religion, nature of worshipping, and Budhadev (Dev) God the deities of their respective village and clan, similar to Sarnaism.

+In popular culture

+The Muria are featured in Arne Sucksdorff’s 1957 drama documentary, En Djungelsaga.